 - Setting up a Compost Recycling Bin in the ScHARR Common Room

-- Organising 'Come Eco Dine With Us' events whereby the Section is split into two teams and each team will then score the other on the eco credentials of the food brought in ie is it locally sourced, organic, seasonal, Fair Trade, low carbon, tasty, etc.
+- Organising 'Come Eco Dine With Us' events whereby the Section was split into two teams and each team then scored the other on the eco credentials of the food brought in ie is it locally sourced, organic, seasonal, Fair Trade, low carbon, tasty, etc.

 - 'Energy Fairy' Campaign whereby small prizes of Fairtrade biscuits are given out to staff who remember to switch off their equipment when away from their desks.

-Photos from our recent Come Eco Dine With Us Event - Tuesday 21 February 2012
+Photos from our Come Eco Dine With Us Event - Tues 21 February 2012